Startup Definitions

 Churn RateThe percentage of customers who stop using a product during a given time period.

-Click-Through Rate (CTR)The ratio of users who click on a specific link to the number of total users who view the page, email, or advertisement.
+Click-Through Rate (CTR)The ratio of users who click on a specific link to the number of total users who view the page or email.

 Client/CustomersThe direct beneficiaries of a product or service.